tafodinho/My-weather/README.md

 # My-weather
 A weather application where you can type in your city and get weather information about that city

 This app is using the openWeather API to get info about the temperature in Celcius, Fahrenheit and Kelvin, humidity and wind speed of the desired city.
-The user enters a city and a card of the city entered appears in his screen that he can remove anytime.
+The user enters a city and a card of the city entered appears in on the screen that can be removed at anytime.

 Online preview: https://raw.githack.com/tafodinho/My-weather/master/dist/index.html